From Macroscopy to Histology: Organization of the Central Nervous System

 • A full-day excursion to Schwerin, the capital city of Mecklenburg-Vorpommern

-• Presentation “Report of a Ship’s Doctor” by Dr. Gert Schroeter, followed by dinner aboard the ship Likedeeler
+• Presentation “Report of a Ship’s Doctor” by Dr. Gerd Schroeter at the officer's mess on former GDR freighter MS “Dresden”

 • Trip to Berlin including visits to the Charité Museum and the German Parliament, plus free time to explore the city independently